latest nhpb_banner 1__compressed2

 Stretch Pay Loans as an alternative to payday lending

-Many consumers are using this product to pay for unexpected expenses and short term bills without being taken advantage of by predatory lenders or high interest rate payday lenders.
-The product is a special loan program that was created with the goal of helping those who need some short term cash.
+Many consumers are using this product to pay for unexpected expenses without being taken advantage of by predatory lenders or high interest rate payday lenders.
 It is a solid, if not better alternative to many of the products that are on the market.
-The stretch pay loan will help members of credit unions and banks who need a small-dollar loan to carry them over until their next regularly scheduled pay check.
-It is short term financing, and they are a great alternative to consumers.
+The primary differences from typical payday loans include the following.

 Pros and advantages of a stretch pay loan